-On behalf of the Board of Directors, I would also like to extend my sincere appreciation to our shareholders, business partners, and all our stakeholders for their support in this challenging times.
-I would also like to thank our management team for their hard work and dedication throughout the year as they continue to ride through the COVID-19 crisis together with the Group.
+On behalf of the Board of Directors, I would also like to extend my sincere appreciation to our past directors, our shareholders, business partners, and all our stakeholders for their support.
+I would also like to thank our management team for their hard work and dedication.

+ANG KONG MENG

+NON-INDEPENDENT

-AW CHEOK HUAT NON-INDEPENDENT NON-EXECUTIVE CHAIRMAN
+NON-EXECUTIVE CHAIRMAN